gottfried-github/nodejs-ecommerce--sketch/notes.md

 For the given case, should I report a `required` error on the `itemInitial`?
 For the field to be required, `isInSale` must be `true`.
 But here we don't know whether user intended it to be `true` or `false`.
 Thus, we don't know if `itemInitial` is ought to be `required`.
 So, if `isInSale` is invalid or missing, we should report any errors regarding the other fields, except the `required` errors.

-## Parsing the errors
+## Builtin and additional validation
 In `mongodb` builtin jsonSchema validation, ["The error output ... should not be relied upon in scripts."](https://docs.mongodb.com/manual/core/schema-validation/).
-To sidestep this I can use an independent jsonschema validation lib like `ajv` to generate machine-readable errors.
-However there are some potential pitfalls to that.
+So if data fails builtin validation, I have to use additional validation to provide machine-readable errors.
+### Some points worth noting
+1. in additional validation, I only validate the fields, defined in `Structure` in `bazar-api` docs, which means I don't validate the `_id` field (if such is present in the data, it will throw)
+2. in additional validation, I use a JSON-, not BSON-schema validation, which means I have to additionally BSON-validate appropriate fields
-    1. `mongodb` validation implements the `draft-4` jsonschema standard, whereas `ajv` doesn't support that, it's default standard is `draft-7`.
+3. `mongodb` built-in validation implements `draft-4` jsonschema standard (extended to support BSON types); `ajv`, which I use in additional validation, implements `draft-7`
-    2. in `mongodb`, I actually validate against `BSON` types, not against `JSON` ones: the `BSON` types include things like `objectId`, which there's no way to validate with `ajv`.
+#### Some situations, where the points become important
+1. **1, from above:** In `create`, if `fields` contain an invalid `_id`, the store will throw a validation error, which will prompt `create` to engage additional validation with the fields.
+First of all, the latter will throw, because `_id` is not a spec defined field.
+#### Some solutions
+1. **1, from above:** the solution is to separately validate `_id`, if any, before calling the store.
-`1.` is not an issue in the case of the `oneOf` keyword, since the keyword's definition hasn't changed between the two standards.
+3. **3, from Some points worth noting:** the point is not an issue in the case of the `oneOf` keyword, since the keyword's definition hasn't changed between the two standards.
-`2.` the solution is to manually validate the appropriate fields, using the `bson` library.

-### Machine-readable errors with ajv
+#### Machine-readable errors with ajv
-#### Some problems
+##### Some problems
 When data violates one of the schemas in `oneOf`, errors for every schema are generated (see `~/basement/house/test/ajv_oneOf` readme).
 Let's consider the case of the product schema.
 1. case data: `{}`, `{isInSale: 5}` (see `empty` and `invalid`).
 Both these data will have: